Wish Dragon

-Wish Dragon is a 2021 computer-animated fantasy comedy film written and directed by Chris Appelhans (in his feature directorial debut) and produced by Sony Pictures Animation and Tencent Pictures.
+Wish Dragon is a 2021 animated fantasy comedy film written and directed by Chris Appelhans.
 The film stars Jimmy Wong, John Cho, Constance Wu, Natasha Liu Bordizzo, Jimmy O. Yang, Aaron Yoo, Will Yun Lee, and Ronny Chieng.
 Jackie Chan produced the film and voiced Cho's role in the Chinese Mandarin version.
+It tells the story about a college student named Din Song, who encounters a teapot inhabited by a dragon named Long, who has the power to grant three wishes.

-Wish Dragon was released theatrically in China on January 15, 2021 and on Netflix internationally on June 11, 2021, and it received mixed reviews from critics.
+Wish Dragon was released theatrically in China on January 15, 2021, and on Netflix internationally on June 11, 2021.
+A sequel is currently in the works with Appelhans returning as writer.